Sarco pod

-The Sarco pod (also known as Pegasos and has been referred to as a "suicide pod") is a euthanasia device or machine consisting of a 3D-printed detachable capsule mounted on a stand that contains a canister of liquid nitrogen to die by suicide through inert gas asphyxiation.
+The Sarco pod (sometimes referred to as a "suicide pod") is a euthanasia device or machine consisting of a 3D-printed detachable capsule mounted on a stand that contains a canister of liquid nitrogen to die by suicide through inert gas asphyxiation.
 "Sarco" is short for "sarcophagus".
-It is used in conjunction with an inert gas (nitrogen) which decreases oxygen levels rapidly which prevents panic, sense of suffocation and struggling before unconsciousness, known as the hypercapnic alarm response caused by the presence of high carbon dioxide concentrations in the blood.
+It is used in conjunction with an inert gas (nitrogen) which decreases oxygen levels rapidly without triggering the sense of suffocation and struggling before unconsciousness, known as the hypercapnic alarm response, caused by the presence of high carbon dioxide concentrations in the blood.
 The Sarco was invented by euthanasia campaigner Philip Nitschke in 2017.
 Nitschke said in 2021 that he sought and received legal advice about the device's legality in Switzerland.

 History

 The Sarco is an expansion of the hypoxic death provided by a suicide bag.
 Many people will not consider euthanasia by suicide bag for aesthetic reasons, or may feel claustrophobic inside a bag.
 Nitschke calls this the "plastic bag factor".
 The Sarco was developed to address these objections.